brittpinder/ios-reference/swift/protocols/README.md

     }
 }
 ```
-Protocols are types; they allow instances of classes and structures to be passed around and referenced using a protocol's type:
+Protocols are types; they allow instances of classes and structures to be passed around and referenced using the protocol's name:

 ```swift
 func makeObjectFly(object: FlyingObject) {